 Integrity Assurance for Single-Use Systems: End-User Perspective

-Charlotte Masy is BioEngineer with a PhD in material science in surface chemistry.
-She has done her career in material science spending 20 years working on the investigation, research and services for all sectors but mainly for pharmaceutical products at Solvay, Ajinomoto, Pall and GSK vaccines.
+Charlotte Masy is a BioEngineer with a Ph.D. in material science on surface chemistry.
+She has spent her career in material science with over 20 years working on the investigation, research and services for all sectors but mainly for pharmaceutical products at Solvay, Ajinomoto, Pall and GSK Vaccines.
 She has 15 years of experience in cGMP in various positions including QC, QA and Engineering.
-She is expert Single Use at GSK Vaccines since 2010 and working on integrity test for 5 years.
+She is an expert on single-use at GSK Vaccines since 2010 and has been working on integrity testing for 7 years.

 She is a member of the Board of the Bio-Process Systems Alliance (BPSA), and of several working groups in the BioPhorum (previously BPOG).
 Charlotte is contributing to articles, white papers and ASTM Standard associated with single-use technologies.